 The Hunter Valley is the oldest wine region in Australia, with a viticultural history dating back to the 1800s.
 There are now more than 120 wineries in this Sydney wine region.
 Also, a weekend there spent tasting a variety of Australian wine is one of the best things to do in New South Wales.

-Most large cellar doors charge a fee of around $5 per person for a tasting, which is often waived if you purchase a bottle.
+Most large cellar doors charge a fee starting at around $10 per person for a tasting, which is often waived if you purchase a bottle.
 However, the Hunter Valley has plenty of small boutique cellar doors that offer free tastings, which makes it one of the more affordable wine regions to tour in Australia.

-Where to Eat: The Cellar Restaurant is a modern contemporary restaurant with a nice setting for a hearty meal or Goldfish Bar & Restaurant has great appetizers as well as cocktails.
+Where to Eat: Located in Hunter Valley Gardens Village, The Cellar Restaurant is a modern contemporary restaurant with a nice setting for a hearty meal with fresh seafood and premium steaks.
+For shared plates and pizzas, Goldfish Bar & Restaurant has a great menu as well as signature cocktails.

-Don’t Miss: Apart from the wine, there are also a number of excellent day spas to relax in, try Chateau Elan or Elysia Wellness Retreat.
+Don’t Miss: Apart from the wine, there are also a number of excellent day spas to relax in.
+Try the award-winning ocean mineral spas at Chateau Elan or the holistic treatments at Elysia Wellness Retreat.

 Read Next: Why Hunter Valley Is Our Favourite Wine Region In Australia